tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   **Answer:** Doubtful

-Indicate to students that no matter what they're feeling, either excited and empowered or stressed and doubtful, they've come a long way.
-Also, underscore that they're not alone in their feelings or the journey.
-Portfolio simulations are no joke, and results can easily be misinterpreted or corrupted, which is why the best of the best are the ones executing simulations.
+Indicate to students that no matter what they're feeling, they've come a long way.
+Also, underscore that they're not alone in their feelings or this journey.
+Portfolio simulations are no joke, and results can easily be misinterpreted or corrupted, which is why the "best of the best" are the ones executing simulations.

-Emphasize that students can reach out individually or attend office hours to ask questions, discuss the activities in the lesson, or just release emotionally.
+Tell students they are welcome to reach out individually or attend office hours to ask questions, discuss lesson activities, or just release emotionally.

 Use the remaining time to get a head start on office hours.
 Allow students to ask questions about this lesson, the overall unit, or the homework.